ellenycc/travelog/README.md

 ### Future Improvements
-It is a project that allows me consolidate what I've been learning about Django, Python, on how to configure for production and deployment.
-I plan to keep improving it by enhancing readability of codes and modularity of the structure, and potentially adding the feature of AI-powered itinary planner.
+This project has helped me consolidate my learning in Django, Python, and production deployment.
+Moving forward, I plan to improve the codebase readability and enhance the modularity of the project structure.
+I’m also exploring the possibility of integrating an AI-powered itinerary planner to make the platform more interactive and personalised for users.

 ### Links